 There are two very different categories of products in the direct sales industry:

 1. Some (too many!) products have limited or dubious value in the market place.
-They would never survive being sold in stores and are only bought by Reps of the company as part of their money-making scheme.
+They would never survive being sold in stores and are only bought by Partners of the company as part of their money-making scheme.
 In extreme cases this defines an illegal pyramid.